RuckusWirelessIL/pentaho-kafka-consumer/README.md

 The consumer depends on Apache Kafka 0.8.1.1, which means that the broker must be of 0.8.x version or later.

+### Empty topic handling ###

+If you want the step to halt when there are no more messages available on the topic, check the "Stop on empty topic" checkbox in the configuration dialog.
+The default timeout to wait for messages is 1000ms, but you can override this by setting the "consumer.timeout.ms" property in the dialog.
+If you configure a timeout without checking the box, an empty topic will be considered a failure case.

 ### Installation ###